pvz01/airlock/event_summary_exporter.md

 This script, [event_summary_exporter.py](event_summary_exporter.py) automates the process of exporting and analyzing execution history (event) data from an Airlock server.
 It identifies and reports on the most common activity patterns, focusing on "Untrusted Execution [Audit]" events to help reduce overall event volume and prepare for transitioning to Enforcement Mode.
 The output is a structured Excel report that summarizes the most frequent values in key fields.

+### License
+This script is published under the GNU General Public License v3.0 and is intended as a practical example of how to interact with the [Airlock Digital REST API](https://api.airlockdigital.com/).
+It is not a commercial product and is provided 'as-is' with no support.
+No warranty, express or implied, is provided, and the use of this script is at your own risk.

 ### Prerequisites
 The script requires:
 - An API key with `logging/exechistories` permission.